G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/about-volumes.md

 For **Cold**, **High IOPS SSD**, and **Standard** volumes:

-- Both volume IO (Input/Output) burst and volume throughput burst are supported
+- Both volume IO (Input/Output) burst and volume throughput burst are supported.

-- You get both IO and throughput credits to exceed base limits and ensure optimal performance at peak IOPS and throughput
+- You get both IO and throughput credits to exceed base limits and ensure optimal performance at peak IOPS and throughput.

-- Credits increase IOPS and volume throughput by 10x times for 10 minutes
+- Credits increase IOPS and volume throughput by 10x times for 10 minutes.

 For example, your instance has a 3 GB High IOPS SSD volume with base limits of 180 IOPS and 7.5 MB (60 IOPS x 3 GB and 2.5 MB/s x 3 GB).
 If the IOPS and throughput values ​​exceed these limits, you’ll get renewable resources: (60 IOPS x 3 GB + 2.5 MB/s x 3 GB = 180 IOPS + 7.5 MB) x 10 = 1800 IOPS + 75 MB/s.